British Values at St Joseph’s Primary School

 The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister.
 At St Joseph’s Primary School these values are reinforced regularly and in the following ways:

 Democracy is widespread across our school.
-Pupils have the opportunity to have their voices heard through our School Council who meet at least once a month.
-Every child exercises their right to vote to elect their representative.
-Every child on the School Council, has the opportunity to put forward their views and opinions at the meetings.
+Pupils have the opportunity to have their voices heard through our School Council.
+Every child exercises their right to vote to elect their two representatives.

-We promote our own school values on a daily basis and these are drawn out in assembly on a weekly basis, reinforced by our Statement of the Week.
+We promote British values on a daily basis and these are drawn out in collective worship, reinforced by our Statement of the Week and during our Collective Worship and KS Worship, where we prepare, gather, listen, reflect/ respond and go forth.

-Providing children with a broad knowledge of and promoting respect for public institutions and services e.g. Visits from Police and PCSOs, Fire Service, Local Councillors, our local Mayor, and we use role play areas throughout FS and KS1 to develop understanding from their first hand experiences.
+We provide children with a knowledge and respect for public institutions and services e.g. Visits from Police and PCSOs, Fire Service, Local Councillors, our local Mayor, and we use role play areas throughout FS and KS1 to develop understanding from their first hand experiences and to challenge gender stereotypes.

-Teaching involves modelling how perceived injustice can be peacefully challenged by learning about inspirational figures from the faith tradition, history and literature such as Jesus, Mother Teresa, Martin Luther King, Oscar Romero, Rosa Parks, Dorothy Day and the Rainbow Fish.
+Our teaching involves modelling how perceived injustice can be peacefully challenged by learning about inspirational figures from the faith tradition, history and literature such as Jesus, Mother Teresa, Martin Luther King, Oscar Romero, Rosa Parks, Dorothy Day, St Francis and the Rainbow Fish.
 The theme of Justice is covered extensively in Year 6 and there are many cross curricular links to RE.

 The Rule of Law: